S317989/polito-se2-23-17/Retrospective-Template.md

   - We can meet often in order to improve the connections and help each other

 - One thing you are proud of as a Team!!
-  - All of the members
+  - We created a good environment with our sense of humor